jgarcia2411/jgarcia2411/README.md

 ## About Me
 I am a Data Professional with experience in developing software products for data processing and end-end machine learning systems.
-Experienced in Python programming, PyTorch and Sagemaker ML frameworks, and Natural Language Processing.
+Experienced in Python programming, AWS Cloud Services, and Natural Language Processing.

 - 🔭 I’m currently working on fine tunning pre-trained language models for text summarization and classification tasks.
 - 🌱 I’m currently learning playing electric guitar